gul916/NMR_post_proc/README.md

 ### Tests
 - Enter hello_numpy in Topspin command line.
-In Topspin terminal, you should see various libraries refering to anaconda and MKL
+In Topspin, you should see a message window with various libraries refering to anaconda and MKL.
 - Open a processed 1D or 2D dataset.
 Enter hello_nmrglue in Topspin command line.
 You should see a figure of the corresponding spectrum.
-Furthermore, in Topspin terminal, you should see "NMRglue successfully tested"

 ### Further CPython_init.py modifications